 What You Want to Avoid:

-- Too much protein: While a little will increase satiety, too much protein can slow down digestion, thus causing GI distress and a slower release of energy.
+- Too much protein: While a small dose of 5-10 grams/hr will increase satiety, too much protein can slow down digestion.
+Slow digestion can cause GI distress.
 Your body needs carbs to process energy for running, so while protein-rich foods may satisfy your appetite, they are not optimal for performance.

-- High volume foods: You want to pick calorically dense foods, so that you aren’t eating as much volume while running.
-High volume food can also be tricky to carry while running.
+- High-volume foods: You want to pick calorically dense foods for whole food running fuel.
+Otherwise, the volume you need to eat will cause GI discomfort.
+High-volume food can also be tricky to carry while running.

 - High fiber: Again, this will slow digestion and could cause stomach cramping or GI distress.